Buliisa District: Population

 The 1991 national population census enumerated the population of the district at 47,709.
 In 2002, the national census conducted that year enumerated the district population at 63,363.
 On 27 August 2014, the national population census and household survey enumerated the population of Buliisa District at 113,161.
 In July 2020, the Uganda Bureau of Statistics (UBOS) estimated the mid-year population of the district at 149,300 people.
 Of these, approximately 78,300 (52.4 percent) were males and approximately 71,000 (47.6 percent) were females.
 UBOS estimates that the district population grew at an average annual rate of 4.86 percent, between 2014 and 2020.

 During the first 20 years of the 2000s, a considerable amount of crude oil deposits have been discovered in the district.
 The Ugandan Government is in the final stages of preparing to start extracting the oil discovered in Buliisa and the neighboring districts.
-The main central processing unit is located in Kasinyi ngwedo sub-county, this point will collect all the oil from Murchison falls national park] barrels before forwarding it to Kaiso.